dapper-gh/mp-games-maven/README.md

 This game implements the classic "Lights Out" puzzle.

 Run this game with `mvn exec:java -q`.
-There are three command-line arguments you can add:
+There are three command-line arguments you can add using `-Dexec.args="<command line arguments here>"`:
 * `-w <number>`: the width of the game board.
 Default: 5.
 * `-h <number>`: the height of the game board.
 Default: 5.
 * `-s <number>`: a number used to define the shuffled version of the board.
 Default: random.